afosto/quicq-wordpress/README.txt

 - Enhance: Renamed the translations files to have the correct names according to the intl18 specifications
 - Enhance: Updated the translations
 - Enhance: Fixed some typo's
-- Enhance: Added function safty checkes
+- Enhance: Added function safety checks
 - Enhance: Added en enable hook from the plugin page, wil now also active quicq when a proxy is filled in

 = 1.2.0 ( 2022-01-04 ) =